 Skip to content

-Not all mats are created equal.
+All mats are not the same.
 XPE polyethylene foam mats have unique qualities that set them apart from other major foam mats like EVA, EPE and rubber.
 Durable, resilient, and shock-absorbing, XPE mats are quickly becoming the gold standard in athletic training.
-Through the use of a technologically advanced manufacturing process, XPE mats are soft, but also resistant to the wear-and-tear of life.
-Boasting a unique ability to prevent moisture absorption, and being anti microbial, these mats will quickly become the favourite, go-to mat in your gym.
+Through the use of a technologically advanced manufacturing process, XPE mats are soft but also resistant to the wear and tear of life.
+Boasting a unique ability to prevent moisture absorption and being anti microbial, these mats will quickly become the favourite, go-to mat in your gym.
+XPE mats are readily available in stock at British Martial Arts Mats, so you can purchase them whenever you need them.

 Possessing an unique thermal and insulating properties, XPE foam is used in the automotive industry in processes where friction creates high heat.
 Some of the best uses of XPE foam are for expansion joints and industrial gaskets.